Pelosi-isms: 'Throw a punch, for the children' and more forge a legacy

 It's “so obvious,” she said.
 “I’ve used it for a while.”

-Congress, as the first branch of government, is often considered closest to the moods of the people, and particularly the often chaotic House.
+Congress, particularly the often chaotic House, is often considered the branch of government closest to the moods of the people.
 It reflects the breadth of the nation.

 “We take pride in our diversity, but unless we're unified we're not going to achieve what our goal is," she said about her Democratic side of the aisle.